Nano-Beta-Studios/Minecraft-Community-Edition/README.md

 Q: Will you add [*insert block, feature, item, etc. name*]?

-A: If you have a suggestion please send it there:
+A: If you have a suggestion please send it [here](https://github.com/Nano-Beta-Studios/Minecraft-Community-Edition/issues/new/choose).